memo/eco-nft/README.md

 - **Cryptocurrency**: Magic internet money.
 Bitcoin (BTC) is the most well known cryptocurrency and the oldest.
 Ethereum (ETH) is another well known cryptocurrency (and the basis for most current CryptoArt platforms).
 There are thousands of other cryptocurrencies (typically small volume cryptocurrencies are collectively known as **altcoins**).
 - **CryptoArt**: Art registered on the blockchain.
 I.e. Media is associated with an **NFT**. https://www.artnome.com/news/2018/1/14/what-is-cryptoart
 - **NFT**: Non-Fungible Token.
-A unique token (i.e. long number or string) that is associated with some media (e.g. image, video, poem, whatever) or any unique asset, such as a house, prorperty etc which is ID'ed and registered specifically on on the blockchain.
+A unique token (i.e. long number or string) that is associated with some media (e.g. image, video, poem, whatever) or any unique asset, such as a house, property etc which is ID'ed and registered specifically on the blockchain.
 Detailed description: https://opensea.io/blog/guides/non-fungible-tokens
 - **Smart Contract**: A fancy way of saying “a program that lives and runs on the blockchain”.
-Smart contracts are what creates and keeps track of NFTs, ASAs, Dapps etc. Some of these types of contracts can be legally binded.
+Smart contracts are what creates and keeps track of NFTs, ASAs, Dapps etc. Some of these types of contracts can be legally binding.
 - **Minting an NFT**: The act of ‘creating’ an NFT, i.e. registering the token on the blockchain, and associating it with your media (e.g. file).
 - **NFT Platform / Marketplace**: A website which allows people to buy & sell NFTs.
 Think ebay or Amazon, except it uses a blockchain in the background.
 Different platforms can:
     - use different blockchains (though currently nearly all of them use Ethereum)